top of page

 Uncertainty about the date or time, getting lost in familiar locations.

-This confusion may represent spatial and temporal disorientation, common in advancing cognitive decline.
+This confusion may represent spatial and temporal disorientation, which is common in advancing cognitive decline.

 Changes in Judgement or Decision-Making